Revised April 2018, after much noodling to get a chewier texture

-Ooey gooey and laced with cinnamon and chili powder, these brownies have dried tart cherries tucked inside and cocoa nibs sprinkled on top.
-If you like things with a little kick, you can add a dash of cayenne pepper.
+Laced with cinnamon and chili powder, these brownies have dried cherries tucked inside and cocoa nibs sprinkled on top.
+If you like things with a kick, add a little more cayenne.

 - 3/4 teaspoon baking powder